MaitreyaGanu/Benford-s-Law-Interactive-Analysis-with-Fraud-Confidence/README.md

-# Benford’s Law Interactive Analysis Tool
+# Fraud Detection using Benford’s Law : An Interactive Analysis Tool

 ## Overview